docpad-archive/extras/README.md

 <!-- /BADGES -->

-A test runner for all of DocPad's officially support extensions
+A test runner for all of DocPad's officially supported extensions

 ## Usage